vrodriguezf/mlchaos/README.md

 Finally, to get the access token for JupyterLab, execute `docker-compose logs jupyter` and copy-paste the token that will be prompted as part of the container logs.

+## Data

+Right now the code for the data generation is not published.
+Contact the authors for a direct access to the datasets used in the paper.

+## Usage

+There are two main notebooks used to run the experiments shown in the paper:
+- `nbs_experiments/motion_classification_time_series.ipynb`: This notebook goes through a dataset of motions described as time series, and trains a motion classifier.
+- `ǹbs_experiments/complete_cartography.ipynb`: This notebook runs the previous one and uses the result to complete a given cartography.

 ## Cite

 If you use this work in your research please use the following BibTeX entry: